diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_order_numbers/index.rst

 Add the form
 ============

-Within ``forms.py`` of the newly created package add a form called ``OrderNumberGeneratorForm``.
-This form is used to edit the order numbers within the management interface of LFS.
+Now add the form which is used to manage the order numbers within the management interface of LFS.

 .. code-block:: python